iandouglas/turing-pd/1706/template.md

   - what was the response
 - Person, Company, theme of your outreach message
   - what was the response

+### Mock Interviews

+Not mandatory, but HIGHLY suggested, see [resources](../resources.md) for details

+- When, with who
+- When, with who
+- When, with who

 ### Top 12 Companies